munkee85/PROJECT-2077/README.md

 Log into Nexus mods.

 ### Step 5: Installation
-From the main screen, select Install From Disk
+From the main screen, select Install From Disk.
 If the Target Modlist field is empty, click on the three dots ﻿![alt text](https://i.imgur.com/93nad2J.png)﻿, navigate to where the Project 2077.wabbajack file is located and select it.

 Change the Modlist Installation Directory to your Project 2077 folder (C:\Wabbajack\Project 2077) Change the Resource Download Location to your Wabbajack Downloads folder (C:\Wabbajack\Wabbajack Downloads) ﻿﻿![alt text](https://i.imgur.com/mEr2rOv.png)﻿